usuallyunusual/usuallyunusual/README.md

 Absolutely love solving problems.

 I'm currently working on the [The-Explorer](https://github.com/usuallyunusual/The-Explorer) This one is my brainchild.
-I always wanted to build a visual knowledge repository similar ot google maps, but with historical data from wikipedia.
+I always wanted to build a visual knowledge repository similar to google maps, but with historical data from wikipedia.

 I'm also going through the [MIT distributed systems](https://www.youtube.com/watch?v=cQP8WApzIQQ) lectures.
 And doing the [lab](http://nil.csail.mit.edu/6.824/2020/labs/lab-mr.html)!
 This typically involves writing working code based on the MapReduce whitepaper.
 Sure it's not upto spec, but it's a good exercise to really get your hands dirty.
 To mix things up, I'm doing it in python.
-The original boilerplate was written in Rust, but I was a little rusty (yes, pun intended) on my python, so I thought I'll work in python.
+The original boilerplate was written in Go, but I'll work in python.

 One of these day's I'm going to get around to doing two things,
 - Publish my blog, because I love writing and why not?
-- Setup a repository filled with articles, blogs, youtube videos that I used to get from where I was ( A college grad ) to ~wherever I am now~, so that other people can benefit from it.
+- Setup a repository filled with articles, blogs, youtube videos that I used to get from where I was ( A college grad ) to _fwherever I am now_, so that other people can benefit from it.
 Sort of like a roadmap if you will.

 Reach out to me for anything computer-science relayted!
 I'm always up for a good discussion.
 If you think I'd do some good contribution to your project, let me know!